v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 ## What are the general learner goals of the MC4H OpenHack?
 In general, we want learners to walk away from this hack with a sense of confidence in deploying, configuring, and implementing Microsoft health data solutions.

-+ In doing this hack, learners will be able to set up, connect, and use Microsoft health data components in the cloud.
++ In doing this hack, learners will be able to ingest, transform, and connect health data using Microsoft tools in the cloud.

 + The tasks in this hack require learners to locate information in technical documentation and resolve issues independently.
 This will help learners develop autonomy in resolving issues.